How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 3. Swirl Gently

-A slow, controlled swirl unlocks deeper layers.
-Wine adheres to the sides of the glass, increasing its surface area and releasing aromatic compounds.
+A slow swirl unlocks deeper layers, increasing surface area and releasing aromas.

 • Primary aromas (fruit, flowers, herbs)